 - This will automatically check and install the latest update for chrome browser.

 clear cache & browsing data

-Google Chrome stores cache and cookies for faster performance, But sometimes It is another vital issue that affect browser performance.
+Google Chrome stores cache and cookies for faster performance, But sometimes It is another vital issue that affects browser performance.
 Regularly clearing them you may find Google Chrome will automatically speed up

 To clear cache & browsing data

 - A popup window will open “Clear browsing data“.

 - Select Cached images and files and Cookies and other site data.

 - Make sure you have chosen “Time Range” >> “All time“

 - Click Clear data

 - Now restart the chrome and it will remove all the unnecessary data and starts with the clean state.